-I am a Hampshire based Psychodynamic Psychotherapist and Family and Systemic Psychotherapist specialising in Trauma therapy and EMDR.
+I am a Hampshire based Family Psychotherapist specialising in EFT (Emotionally Focused Therapy), Trauma therapy and EMDR.
 I offer therapy to individuals, couples and families.
 I am committed to providing a safe and respectful space where clients can talk about their difficulties and where they can be supported to find solutions that fit with their beliefs and values.

 My approach is flexible and person centred meaning that I see every client as a unique individual who is able to find their own solutions based on their unique experiences and circumstances.
 I adhere to NICE guidelines and treatment protocols whilst honouring the importance of the therapeutic relationship as a vehicle for transformation and change.